mzuniga58/RESTTemplate/Tutorial.md

 Once again, right-click on the **EntityModels** folder, select Add REST Entity Model, enter **EBook** as the name of the class.
 Then, in the Entity Model Generator dialog (this time, your SQL Server you used last time is already pre-populated and selected), choose the **Bookstore** database and select the **Books** table.
 We don't want an enum this time, so we want to leave the "Render as Enum" checkbox blank.
 In this case, you couldn't select it if you tried, because the **Books** table doesn't have the structure suitable for an enum.
 That "Render as Enum" check box will be unchecked, and it will be disabled.

 Hit OK to render the new class.
-It should look like this:

 ```
 using System;
 using System.Collections.Generic;